A Brief History of Cryptocurrencies

 The rise in Cryptocurrency Market

 In June 2011, Mt.
 Gox (Bitcoin exchange platform) got hacked, and around 2000 Bitcoin was stolen with a value of approximately $30,000 at that time.
 Likewise, in 2013, after the shutting down of Silk Road (dark website), more than 26,000 Bitcoin were seized, leading to a reduction in Bitcoin prices from $139 to $109.

 After these debacles, a negative perception prevailed towards Bitcoin.
 In the later years of 2014 and 2016, the price of Bitcoin plummeted almost by 50%.

 In 2016, the Ethereum platform was developed with its native cryptocurrency Ether (ETH).
 Ethereum gained traction due to the emergence of ICO (Initial Coin Offerings).
 These are the fundraising platforms that offer investors opportunities to trade cryptocurrencies.

 By 2017, Bitcoin’s price rose to $10,000 and since then it has continued to grow gradually.
-Currently, large banks like CitiBank, Barclays, and Deutsche Bank and BNP Paribas are finding ways to work directly with Bitcoin.
+Currently, large banks like CitiBank, Barclays, and Deutsche Bank and BNP Paribas find ways to work directly with Bitcoin.

 Now you have developed a comprehensive understanding of the history of cryptocurrencies.
 Also, the list of cryptocurrencies is constantly expanding at a rapid pace.
-Many industries are thinking to integrate these digital assets as a method of payment in their operations.
+Many industries are thinking of integrating these digital assets as a method of payment in their operations.
 With cryptocurrencies, you can control your digital assets on your own.

 So, stop waiting and start buying any cryptocurrency of your choice.
 Visit our website right now!